Sorting your Content

 Editing & Proofreading

-It’s money well spent to have a professional look over your ebook.
-We’ll make sure your book communicates effectively, enhancing your product and generally making it a ‘good read’.
+One of the main factors in sorting your Book or Ebook content is to have it professionally edited and proofread.
+It’s money well spent to use a professional.
+They will make sure your book communicates effectively, enhancing your product and generally making it a ‘good read’.
 Readers hate grammatical and spelling mistakes and if this is a business ebook, errors will seriously harm your brand.
 Conversely, if it communicates effectively, it will do wonders for your reputation.
 Even though you may think you or your partner can proofread, it’s a professional job.
-So many people come back to me when they discover mistakes after publication.
+Many people come back to me when they discover mistakes after publication.

 Do I include a contents page?
 Do I have chapters or headings?
 Do I include author details?
 The answer to these questions depends on your ebook and what you are going to use it for.
 The golden rule is to keep your potential reader happy by making your ebook as efficient and easy to navigate as possible.